AdobeDocs/commerce-cloud-service.en/help/cloud-guide/monitor/track-deployments.md

 You can enable the New Relic _Track changes_ feature to monitor deployment events on your Commerce on cloud infrastructure project.

-The Deployments data collection helps you to analyze the impact of deployment changes to overall performance, such as CPU, memory, response time, and more.
+The Deployments data collection helps analyze the impact of deployment changes to overall performance, such as CPU, memory, response time, and more.
 See [Track changes using NerdGraph](https://docs.newrelic.com/docs/change-tracking/change-tracking-graphql/) in the _New Relic documentation_.

 >[!PREREQUISITES]
 >